-Join Jim Rogers for an in-depth discussion in this video Selecting the right version: Vu, Standard, CAD, or eXtreme?, part of Learn Bluebeam: The Basics.
+Join Jim Rogers for an in-depth discussion in this video Selecting the right version: Vu, Standard, CAD, or eXtreme?, part of Learning Bluebeam.

 - Let's take a look at the features available in the different versions of the Bluebeam software that you can select from to help you decide which is best suited for you.
 Bluebeam currently markets four versions of its desktop software for PCs, and a fifth program, or app, that's available for the iPad.
 There are a couple of cautionary notes here.
 First, the four desktop versions of the software are PC only.
 There is no Mac version.
 Bluebeam notes that you can run their software on a Mac using a PC emulator, but there's not currently a native Mac version available.
 The second item worth noting here is that the paid versions of the software can only be installed on one computer at a time.

 So, if you purchase an individual software license, you can't install it on multiple computers, for example, one at the office and one at home, or one at your desk and another on a tablet.
 You'd need to purchase multiple copies or licenses in order to do that.
 Because of the single computer restriction, you will need to think about where to install this software.
 So, if you have a laptop that you travel with, that might be the best installation.
 Or, I do see some companies deploying the new Windows tablets to their project team members, and that enables them to dock with a keyboard and a second screen at their desk and work in tablet mode in the field.